 A few types of counselling I am trained in include Psychodynamic, Person Centred, Cognitive Behavioural Therapy, Transactional Analysis, and Gestalt.

-If you are unfamiliar with these do not worry, we can discuss the differences over the phone or in an initial consultation.
+If these are unfamiliar to you do not worry, we can discuss the differences over the phone or in an initial consultation.

 Counselling Appointments: